martinlackner/abcvoting/README.md

-# approval-multiwinner
-Python implementations of approval-based multi-winner rules
+# Python implementations of approval-based multi-winner rules

+Approval-based multi-winner rules are voting methods for selecting a committee, i.e., a fixed-size subset of candidates.
+We recommend a suvey by Faliszewski, Skowron, Slinko, and Talmon [1] as an introduction to this topic and for further reference.
+The following approval-based multi-winner rules are implemented:

 * Approval Voting (AV)